Vegan Watercolour Art Supplies

 Other common (non-vegan) ingredients in the watercolour world include honey and gelatin.
 Watercolour is a traditional artform, and many paints are made according to traditional recipes.
 Up until very recently, there just hasn’t been a high volume of demand for vegan or vegetarian household products and cosmetics, let alone art supplies (which we don’t eat or put on our bodies so, to some, are less important).
 Things are changing, but I find it frustrating that shops and suppliers don’t always directly list whether a product contains or has been produced with animal derivatives.
 I commend those companies who do, I think transparency is brilliant (no pun intended!)

 Thankfully, there’s a really good and upto date database available online that includes many of the most common brands of art supplies.
 Double Check Vegan is a great starting point if you are in the market for art supplies and want to make sure that they are vegetarian or vegan.
 Many artists have also contacted brands as individuals to double check ingredients and production methods.
 If you have a favourite brand or product, do get in touch with the manufacturer to check to see if it is vegetarian or vegan friendly, the more people ask, the more likely it is that the industry will respond by labelling art supplies in a clear and detailed manner, and developing new lines to meet demand.
+If you’re in the UK I recommend you check out Jackson’s as they have taken the time to mark their products as vegetarian/vegan friendly on their website.
+You can specify ‘vegan’ as a search term.
+This is an amazing feature and a company I’ll be supporting as and when I need new products!

 The vegan watercolour supplies I use